Brunswick, Maine: Sites of interest

-Infrastructure

 Transportation

-The town is served by Interstate 295, U.S. Routes 1 and 201, and Maine State Route 24, Maine State Route 123 and Maine State Route 196.
+The town is served by Interstate 295, U.S. Routes 1 and 201, and Maine State Route 24, Maine State Route 24 Business, Maine State Route 123 and Maine State Route 196.

-Amtrak's Downeaster train service terminates at Brunswick Maine Street Station and connects the town to the Portland Transportation Center and Boston's North Station.
+Amtrak's Downeaster train service terminates at Brunswick station and connects the town to the Portland Transportation Center and Boston's North Station.

-Greater Portland Metro provides several trips a day between the Portland Transportation Center and Brunswick Maine Street Station with its Metro Breez bus service.
+Greater Portland Metro provides several trips a day between the Portland Transportation Center and Brunswick station with its Metro Breez bus service.
 A local bus service is provided by Brunswick Link.